NCEAS/eml/docs/eml-semantic-annotation-primer.md

 </attribute>
 ```

-Here again we note that the *subject* is NOT in the form of a dereferenceable HTTP URI.
-It does unambiguously "point to" a specific metadata object *within the EML document*, but it would be much more generally useful and powerful if it could stand-alone as an HTTP URI that points to the correct attribute simply by dereferencing the URI with a Web browser client.
+Here again the *subject* does unambiguously "point to" a specific metadata object *within the EML document*, but it would be much more generally useful and powerful if it could stand-alone as an HTTP URI that points to the correct attribute simply by dereferencing the URI with a Web browser client.

 In the near future, DataONE will implement just such a "resolver service", using an HTTP URI similar in format to:
-<http://search.dataone.org/data/data-entity_ID/attr.4> (a fictional URI shown here for demonstration purposes).
+<http://dataone.org/dataset/urn:node:edi/doi:data-entity_ID/attr.4> (a fictional URI shown here for demonstration purposes).

 Dereferencing this URI would place one on an HTML page for that data object, at the location of the appropriate attribute within the appropriate entity.